Decoder-only Clustering in Attributed Graphs: Introduction

 \end{itemize}

 The rest of the manuscript is organized as follows.
-Section \ref{sec_model} describes our proposed framework.
-Section \ref{sec_learning} presents an objective function with a graph-fused LASSO regularization and develops the ADMM procedure to solve the optimization problem.
-Section \ref{sec_experiments} illustrates the proposed method through simulations and real-data applications.
+Section \ref{sec_model} describes the proposed framework.
+Section \ref{sec_learning} presents an objective function and develops the ADMM procedure to solve the optimization problem.
+Section \ref{sec_analysis} provides theoretical analysis.
+Section \ref{sec_clustering} discusses model selection and nodal clustering.
+Section \ref{sec_experiments} illustrates the proposed method through simulation and real data applications.
 Section \ref{sec_discussion} discusses limitations and ideas for future work.